jinluchang/Qlattice/README.md

 It may be convenient to create a symbolic link `$HOME/qlat-build/default`, which points to the actual directory `DEST_DIRECTORY`.
 The `prefix` environment variable can be empty if the symbolic link is created.

-### Install on UCONN HPC

-First, download dependencies downloaded to the `distfiles` directory.

-`$ ./scripts/download.sh`

-Note you may need to download on your local computer and copy the data to the server.

-The default build and installation directory is `$HOME/qlat-build/default`.
-If a different directory is needed:

-`$ export prefix=DEST_DIRECTORY`

-Run the build script:

-`$ ./scripts/build.uconn.run.sh`

-The script will submit a job to build everything needed.

-You can also use the following command to obtain an interactive session on a computing node:

-`$ fisbatch -n 2 -p generalsky`

-Then run

-`$ ./build.sh uconn`

-Exit the interactive session after build is finished.

-`$ exit`

 ## Install on new machines

 If there is no existing `./scripts/build.TARGET.sh` for the machine.
 You may need to create a new one.
 Also, you may need to create a `./scripts/setenv.TARGET.sh` script.